 Key to limiting wastage was preparation; the absence of which could prove disastrous.
-Many an expedition came to a calamitous end poor planning, which usually manifested itself in an absence of adequate provisions.
+Many an expedition came to a calamitous end due to poor planning, which usually manifested itself in an absence of adequate provisions.
 The most famous example befell the ill-fated Nile expedition of Baron Dhanis, whose 3,000-strong column mutinied in 1897 when on the verge of starvation after more than 100 days of exhausting marches through impenetrable and largely unknown rainforest (Janssens, 1979, p.
 61).
 On other occasions, the Force Publique was simply forced into action before adequate preparations could be made.
 Captain Michaux’s initial counter-insurgency operations against the 1895 Lualuabourg mutineers were hampered by the meagre resources of the surrounding country.
 Not only had it been devastated by the recent Luba civil war and persistent Angolan slave runs, but the mutineers themselves effectively implemented a scorched earth policy as they traded space for time (De Boeck, 1987, p.
 158).

 Topography, therefore, could prove equally as challenging as the climate.
 Situated, as the CFS was, in the heart of Africa and extending from the mouth of the Congo River in the west to Lake Tanganyika in the east, and from British and Portuguese possessions of Northern Rhodesia and Angola in the south to the Anglo-Egyptian Soudan and French Equatorial Africa in the north, the lay of the land could vary enormously.
 From savannah to dense rainforest, bush country to swamps and mountains, this was a land of juxtapositions.
 Whereas some areas might provide an abundance of food that could sustain military operations with relative ease, others were completely devoid of it.
 Good communications, bases of operations, and friendly relations with the indigenous peoples were essential to overcoming these natural obstacles.

-Whereas the Congo basin possessed some 10,000 miles of navigable waterways, overland communications were sorely lacking particularly on the relatively unexplored peripheries of the colony.
+Whereas the Congo basin possessed some 10,000 miles of navigable waterways, overland communications were sorely lacking, particularly on the relatively unexplored peripheries of the colony.
 The importance, therefore, of controlling key intersections and river crossings became self-evident and was reflected in the number of European settlements at these points.
 Trading, military, and missionary stations could be found along most of the region’s key arteries linking the state capital of Boma all the way to Stanley Falls (Gondola, 2002, p.
 61).
 Dirt tracks and forest paths transacted the region and connected some local communities but roads, in a European sense, were virtually unknown.
-Railway construction, too, was limited not least on account of its exorbitant cost.
+Railway construction, too, was limited, not least on account of its exorbitant cost.
 In the west of the colony, it took the best part of nine years to lay the first 300 kilometres of track linking Matadi to Leopoldville which served to circumvent the impassable rapids at Stanley Pool (TNA WO/33/316, Military Report on the Congo Free State, 1904, pp. 117-118).
 Movement of men, goods, and information took time and became a defining characteristic of military operations in the region.

-Concentrating forces against an foe, therefore, was no easy task.
+Concentrating forces against an often-ephemeral foe, therefore, was no easy task.
 During the Congo-Arab War of 1892-1894, Dhanis, Chaltin, and Michaux worked hard to co-ordinate efforts against multiple threats emanating from the various Arab chiefs situated throughout the Maniema region.
 Although forced to operate independently on occasion in order to secure the initiative through offensive action, the ultimate aim was to consolidate disparate Force Publique detachments for more decisive action (Draper, 2019, p.
 1029).
 Internal disputes between the Arab chiefs often prevented them from concentrating their own forces fully, offering an unparalleled opportunity for the Force Publique to defeat them in detail and bring the war to a successful conclusion within three years (Marechal, 1992, p.
 234).